Iran field narrows as candidates quit on campaign's last day - WTMJ

 Polling and analysts indicate Hemmati lags behind hard-line judiciary chief Ebrahim Raisi, the presumed front-runner long cultivated by Iran’s Supreme Leader Ayatollah Ali Khamenei.

-Zakani, a 55-year-old hard-line lawmaker twice rejected from running for president, also ended his campaign, throwing his support behind Raisi.
+Also ending his campaign, Zakani, a 55-year-old hard-line lawmaker twice rejected from running for president, threw his support behind Raisi.

 Mehralizadeh, the pro-reform candidate, had previously served as vice president in charge of physical education under reformist President Mohammad Khatami and as a deputy in the Atomic Energy Organization of Iran, which runs the country’s civilian nuclear program.
 He came in last place in Iran’s 2005 election, but found himself barred from running in 2015.

-Zakani, a hard-liner, heads the parliament’s research center.
-As a lawmaker he became known for his outspoken opposition to Tehran’s 2015 nuclear deal with world powers.
-Starting in the late 1990s, he served as head of students’ Basij organization, affiliated with the powerful Revolutionary Guard.
+Hard-liner Zakani heads the parliament’s research center.
+As a lawmaker, he became known for his outspoken opposition to Tehran’s 2015 nuclear deal with world powers.
+Starting in the late 1990s, he served as head of students’ Basij organization, affiliated with the powerful paramilitary Revolutionary Guard.

-As the field narrowed Wednesday and Hemmati sought to consolidate the pro-reform vote, he announced he would select current Foreign Minister Mohammad Javad Zarif to join his administration as either vice president or foreign minister, embracing the top diplomat who was an architect of Tehran’s now-tattered nuclear deal.
+As the field narrowed on Wednesday and Hemmati sought to rally the pro-reform vote, he announced that he’d select current Foreign Minister Mohammad Javad Zarif to join his administration as either vice president or foreign minister, embracing the top diplomat who was an architect of Tehran’s now-tattered nuclear deal.

 “The economic development of Iran is not possible without strong diplomatic engagement abroad,” Hemmati wrote on Twitter to explain his choice of Zarif.
 “My administration is after the removal of sanctions and use of foreign policy to achieve political development.”